A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

 \subsection{Pseudo-Impulse}

 Impulses arising from impacts (both plastic and elastic) generally break existing contacts.
-For example an impulse imparted to the underside of a rigid block resting on the ground in a gravitational field must cause it to leave the ground for a small time interval no matter how weak the impulse or how massive the block.
+For example an impulse imparted to the underside of a rigid block \changed{that is being pushed down onto a level surface} must cause it to leave the \changed{surface} for a small time interval no matter how weak the impulse or how \changed{strong the applied force}.
 In truth the block is not rigid and the impulse is temporally distributed; modeling the resulting subtle deflections would greatly complicate the system.
-It appears expedient to impose a minimum threshold on impulse magnitude below which the system may be considered \emph{quasi-static} and the block remains on the ground, but above which the system is \emph{dynamic} and the block detaches from the substrate. \changed{This threshold could be specified directly in terms of a pre-defined limit on the system velocity or impulse magnitudes, however here we introduce a single parameter that allows the cutoff to scale with respect to the other problem variables such as velocity and the contact configuration.
-We show in Section~\ref{sec:pseudovel} that this induces an implicit bound on velocity.}
+It appears expedient to impose a minimum threshold on impulse magnitude below which the system may be considered \emph{quasi-static} and the block remains on the ground, but above which the system is \emph{dynamic} and the block detaches from the substrate.
+This threshold could be specified directly in terms of a pre-defined limit on the system velocity or impulse magnitudes, \changed{however such limits would not take into account the magnitude of the applied force (i.e., how strongly gravity or commanded torques are holding down the rigid block).} Here we want the cutoff to scale with respect to the other problem variables \changed{(such as incoming velocity, applied forces, and the contact configuration), and we show in Section~\ref{sec:pseudovel} that this induces an implicit (variable) bound on velocity}.

-In this section we define an additional impulse during impact which qualitatively improves results and eliminates some Zeno phenomena.
-This impulse may be thought of as a tuning parameter and while we give some physical motivation for its magnitude the inclusion of this term is motivated primarily by improving the qualitative behavior of the numerical simulation, e.g.\ by excluding chattering and Zeno phenomena, yet doing so in a manner that retains physical fidelity across a broad range of application settings while preserving mathematical consistency.
-See Section~\ref{sec:dis:pseudo} for example models of physical situations whose physical fidelity and mathematical properties both appear to be enhanced by the introduction of such a pseudo-impulse.
+In this section we define an additional impulse during impact which qualitatively improves results and eliminates some Zeno phenomena. \changed{The time scaling parameter of this} impulse may be thought of as a tuning parameter and while we give some physical motivation for its magnitude, the inclusion of this term is motivated primarily by improving the qualitative behavior of the numerical simulation \changed{(e.g.\ by excluding chattering and Zeno phenomena)} in a manner that retains physical fidelity across a broad range of application settings \changed{and preserves} mathematical consistency.
+See Section~\ref{sec:dis:pseudo} for examples of physical situations whose physical fidelity and mathematical properties both appear to be enhanced by the introduction of such a pseudo-impulse.